alexn11/dl-imperial-maths/README.md

 ## Coursework

 This fork contains my own answers to the coursework in the directory answers.
-Each answer is contained in its own directory numeroted according to the assignement number.
+Each answer is contained in its own directory numeroted according to the assignment number.

 Note: since the end of course and the submission of my answers, TensorFlow version 2 has been released.
 This new version requires to adapt the implementation of ealier program using TensorFlow.
-I have used Tensorflow 2 in my answer from Assignement 2 on.
+I have used Tensorflow 2 in my answer from Assignment 2 on.

-### Assignement 1
+### Assignment 1

-This assigement is the implementation of a simple linear model using the basic functionalities of the TensorFlow library.
+This assignment is on the implementation of a simple linear model using the basic functionalities of the TensorFlow library.

 This answer use a previous version of TensorFlow.

-### Assignement 2
+### Assignment 2

-This assignement is about solving the MNIST classification problem by using a simple dense layer model.
+This assignment is about solving the MNIST classification problem by using a model only with dense layers.

 I use Keras sequential model to create the model.